takhimhack/UniHourZ/README.md

 # Team: The Swole Kangaroos
 # UniHourz
-A centralized app designed to manage TA office hours for CSE courses in the University at Buffalo.
+A centralized web app and a discord bot designed to manage TA office hours for CSE courses in the University at Buffalo.

 ## Getting Started (local)
 - Download the repo